-That first album actually came about due to a stroke of serendipity.
-A stranger at a show was so impressed that he offered them $5000 to record an album.
-Their award-winning self-titled debut was released by the Canadian label Borealis Records as was its follow-up Row Upon Row Of The People They Know, for which they received the Juno nomination.
-The band self-released a Christmas CD in 2012 and still had that independent spirit when they started their new album.
-The initial recording sessions were a bit of struggle, as Hollett admits: “it didn’t seem like things were falling into place.”
-Taking a break to tour, the band had good fortune smile on them again when Nettwerk Records CEO Terry McBride heard them perform at the Vancouver CelticFest.
-He was so charmed that he quickly signed the Once to his label.
+The Once’s first album actually came about due to a stroke of serendipity, when a stranger at a show was so impressed that he offered them $5000 to record an album.
+Their award-winning self-titled debut was eventually released by the Canadian label Borealis Records, as was its follow-up Row Upon Row Of The People They Know, for which they received their first JUNO nomination.